pcingola/SnpEff/src/docs/help.md

 **Note:** A few guidelines when asking for help...

-* **Use the latest version.** SnpEff is updated often, may be the issue has already been corrected (e.g you are using version 5.0A, but I've already fixed it in version 5.0B).
+* **Use the latest version.** May be the issue has already been corrected.

 * **Read the documentation first.** Please make sure you've read the documentation before asking fo help.
-        I know this is obvious, but a lot of people ask for questions in that are answered or shown as examples in the documentation.
+        I know this is obvious, but a lot of people ask for questions in that are answered, or shown as examples in the documentation.

 * **If the documentation did not help.** I'm aware that the documentation is not always "easy reading".
         So let me know which part of the manual is confusing, outdated or plain wrong.